hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-writing-of-computer-vision-papers.md

 <details> <summary> <a href="https://www.cc.gatech.edu/~parikh/citizenofcvpr/static/slides/freeman_how_to_write_papers.pdf"><b>Bill Freeman's</b> 2018 slides on writing a good CVPR submission </summary>

 > I can’t stand “future work” sections.
 It’s hard to think of a weaker way to end a paper

+> Omit needless words

+> Figure captions should be self-contained and the caption should tell the reader what to notice about the figure

 (and previous [2014 version](https://billf.mit.edu/sites/default/files/documents/cvprPapers.pdf))
 </details>